dddiaz/dddiaz.com/content/project/docker-ci-cd.md

 # Project title.
 title = "Python Docker Website with CI/CD"

 # Project summary to display on homepage.
 summary = "The source code for my old website."

+featured = false

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "docker.png"